CreepyCereals/HTMLTemplate/README.md

 ## Customize the template ##

-- You want the plugin to write your own template?
+- Do you want the plugin to write your own template?
 Open the file %appdata%/Sublime Text 2/Packages/HTMLTemplate/plugin.py and paste your template to the 'template' var :D